Floß: 20th century

+Municipal mergers

+As part of the territorial reform in Bavaria, on January 1, 1972, the municipalities of Bergnetsreuth, Gailertsreuth (including Diepoltsreuth, which was incorporated on April 1, 1949), Gösen, Grafenreuth, Schlattein, and Schönbrunn were integrated.

+Changes to population

+Between 1988 and 2018, the population decreased from 3,639 to 3,465, a decrease of 174, or 4.8%.

 Coat of arms

 Blazon: In Gold aus blauen Wellen wachsend ein rot gekrönter schwarzer Adler.

 Heraldic animal is a in gold out from blue waves rising red crowned black spread eagle.
 The emblem is known since the 14th century.